Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Dynamical cumulants

-Contrary to overlaps, recollisions are unfortunately not independent one from the other.
+Contrary to overlaps, recollisions are unfortunately not independent from one another.
 For this reason, the study of recollisions of trees in a forest needs more care.
-In this case the main idea is based on fixing the order of the recollision times.
+In this case we need to fix the order of the recollision times.
 Then we can identify an ordered sequence of relative positions (between trees) which do not affect the previous recollisions.
 One by one and following the ordering, such degrees of freedom are shown to belong to a small measure set.
-The precise identification of degrees of freedom will be explained in Section \ref{subsec:estDC} and is based in the following notion.
+The precise identification of degrees of freedom will be explained in Section \ref{subsec:estDC} and is based on the following notion.

 \begin{Def}[Clustering recollisions] Given a forest $\lambda_i = \{i_1,\dots,i_{|\lambda_i|}\}$ and a pseudo-trajectory $\Psi^\eps_{\lambda_i}$, we call ``clustering recollisions'' the set of recollisions identified by the following iterative procedure.